Plymouth Educational Psychology Service

 - We support families, early years settings, schools and colleges.
 Our role usually involves joint working with a range of other professionals as part of a Team Around the Child or Young Person.

-- The service also supports a wide range of needs by providing training, consultation and project work for adults, such as carers, teachers and early years practitioners, who work with children and young people.
+- The service also supports a wide range of needs by providing training, consultation and project work for adults, such as carers, teachers and early years practitioners, who work with children and young people and is done within the principles of the graduated approach.

 - The Educational Psychology Service provides critical incident and trauma support as part of our core offer.
 A critical incident is defined as a sudden and unexpected event that has the potential to overwhelm the coping mechanisms of a whole school or members of the school community.